JarvusInnovations/lapidus/README.md

 ```javascript
 // TODO: sample delete
 ```
 ### Caveats

 * At this time, transactions and other event types are not published to NATS.
 * Each worker uses its own connection to NATS using non-blocking event emitters; out of order delivery is likely.
 * NATS does not guarantee in order delivery so a blocking variant is not likely (it's 10-20 LoC if you're interested).

+# Production status
+Lapidus is currently under heavy development.
+It is not recommended for use in production yet.
+It will be deployed with 5k simultaneous users by the end of 2015.
+Please share your results.
+Benchmark and load testing script will be made available.

+# Resource requirements

+## CPU
+CPU usage is light, as a rule of thumb, measure your peak MySQL CPU usage (after enabling binary logging) and multiply that by 0.075.
+That's how much CPU Lapidus is likely to use at peak.

+## Memory
+Generally speaking, each worker requires 10-15 MB of ram.

+Your peak memory usage is dictated by V8's garbage collection.
+When running the TPC-C benchmark against the MySQL worker using 8 cores memory sat around 70MB and peaked at 120MB before garbage collection knocked it back down to 70MB.

+I tested for memory leaks by running 5 million transactions using the TPC-C benchmark and things look pretty solid, if you notice any issues please report them.

 # License
 Lapidus is MIT licensed.
 The artwork in the header is Copyright [Matt Greenholt](http://mattgreenholt.blogspot.com/).